The 2019 Micato Hot ListApril 30, 2019

 What: A former palace in the “Pink City” of Jaipur completely transformed into an uber-chic hotel in the Relais & Châteaux collection.

 Why It’s Hot: The RajMahal is not a newcomer but it’s got an evolving, impeccable design and has very successfully upped its food and service game.
 Grand and, well, palatial bay windows, mirrors, chandeliers and overstuffed chairs offset an eclectic mix of rad wallpapers, fabrics and colours that somehow work exceptionally well together.
+This is the perfect combination of luxury and artistic design.

 And remember…. if any or all of these experiences pack appeal, our aforementioned Africa and India specialists will get your there.
 Contact us in whatever way you like so we can get cracking on your Micato Hot List Adventure!